DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/custom-plugin-development.md

   }
 }
 ```
-If you run the code now, the Grid should look as follows.
+If you run the code now, the Grid should look as follows:
 <p align="center">
   <img class="img-responsive" src="../../../../../img/guides/custom-plugin-development/add-select.png">
 </p>